Crédit Agricole S.A. results at an all-time high

-The 2021 results of Crédit Agricole S.A. are historically high due to the dynamic trend in activity in all business lines and the ability to control changes in expenses.
-The operational agility of Crédit Agricole S.A. means that the targets of the 2022 Medium-Term Plan a year ahead of schedule and is on track to meet the targets set for 2025.
+Crédit Agricole S.A.’s 2022 results are historically high due to the dynamic trend in activity in all business lines.
+Thanks to its operational agility, Crédit Agricole S.A. met the targets of its 2022 Medium-Term Plan a year ahead of schedule and is on track to meet the targets set for 2025.

 (1) Excluding specific items